 Frequently Asked Questions

-The Emergency Rental Assistance program assists Duval households unable to pay rent and utilities due to the COVID-19 pandemic.
-An eligible household may receive assistance for rent or utilities, including up to 12 months of past due rent and utilities (plus an additional three months if necessary, to ensure housing stability for the household, subject to the availability of funds).
-Households must be re-certified every three months to continue receiving assistance.
+The Emergency Rental Assistance program assists Duval households unable to pay rent due to the COVID-19 pandemic.
+An eligible household may receive assistance for rent, including up to 12 months of past due rent (plus an additional month if necessary, to ensure housing stability for the household, subject to the availability of funds).

 HOW MUCH FUNDING IS AVAILABLE FOR DUVAL COUNTY’S ERA PROGRAM?

-The City of Jacksonville’s Emergency Rental Assistance Program (ERAP) has approximately $10 million remaining to assist Duval County residents who have been unable to pay their rent or utilities due to a loss of income related to COVID-19.
-United Way is administering the rental assistance payments and the City and JEA will administer the utility assistance payments.
+The City of Jacksonville’s Emergency Rental Assistance Program (ERAP) has approximately $8 million remaining to assist Duval County residents who have been unable to pay their rent due to a loss of income related to COVID-19.

 WHAT ASSISTANCE IS BEING PROVIDED?

-The funding available under this program will be used to make direct payments to landlords and JEA on behalf of qualifying tenants.
+The funding available under this program will be used to make direct payments to landlords.

 WHAT ARE THE ELIGIBILITY CRITERIA FOR TENANTS?